tealamore/tealamore.github.io/_posts/2018-3-25-Lets-get-sticky-with-it.md

 ---
 layout: regex
 title: Let's get sticky with it
-headsup: Just so you know, clicking underlined text will display more information
 ---

 We're back for round two of regular expressions in javascript.
 If you haven't see my post already about unicode mixed with regular expressions, [you should check it out](https://bradarv90.github.io/ES6-Regex-Unicode/).
 I thought it was really interesting, but I guess you don't have to like it if you really don't want to.
 In this post, we'll be discussing the sticky flag (y), which was also introduced in ES6.